trubadur-app/trubadur/README.md

 ## Note

-This application is still in a **beta** phase, which means that it still needs to be tested and perhaps further developed before it is stable.
+This application is still in a **beta** phase, which means that it still needs to be tested and perhaps further developed before it is fully stable.

 ## Installation